 It happens all the time.
-You get into what you are doing, and all of the sudden, it is several hours later, and you haven't had anything to eat or drink.
-It is important to stay well-hydrated at all times, and you also need to fuel your body with healthy foods.
+You get into what you are doing, and all of a sudden, it is several hours later and you haven't had anything to eat or drink.
+It is important to stay well hydrated at all times, and you also need to fuel your body with healthy foods.
 Make sure that you have a glass of water or something else to drink with you at all times, and take regular breaks so you can have snacks, lunch, etc. When you don't get the fuel your body needs, you aren't going to have the energy to work.

 Enjoy life more

 Now that you are able to set a more flexible schedule, you can get out there and actually start enjoying life more.
 For instance, if you want to be able to spend time with the kids when they get home from school, you can work this into your schedule.
 Or, you might want to spend a couple of hours each afternoon at the gym.
 When you work remotely, you can schedule your time so you get to do a lot more.

 One of the worst things that can happen to a remote worker is that they often end up shutting themselves off from the outside world.
 After all, a remote worker doesn't ever have to leave their home, and it doesn't take long before they might have stopped going out.
 Take time each day to be with others.
 Go out for a walk with a friend.
 Call someone on the phone.
 Reach out so you don't end up burning out from the lack of human interaction.